-JACOB'S STORY

-Jacob Seltzer was born in May 2018.
-His parents, Jennifer and Adam, felt everything was developing normally until a family member noticed a small bump on Jacob's belly.
+JACOB'S STORY Jacob Seltzer was born in May 2018.
+His parents, Jennifer and Adam, developed for adults. felt everything was developing normally until a family member noticed a small bump on Jacob's belly.
 It seemed like nothing to worry about, but they soon noticed that it was growing.